testerslol123/Pokerbot/README.md

 cd PATH<br />
 java -jar Pokerbot.jar settings.txt<br />

-4. Open your game in chrome and start a poker game
+4. Open your game in chrome and start a poker game with 1000-Chip Bet and 2 CARDS
 5. Now you need to make sure that the gameboard is visible.
 If your screen is big enough just do it like this (expand your browser so the whole board is visible).